job/irrexplorer/README.md

 Setup
 -----

-Edit db/irr.yml to your liking.
+Copy irrexplorer_config.yml.dist to irrexplorer_config.yml and edit it to your liking.

 Note that mirroring of many IRR databases is not possible without getting access granted.